arashnm80/arashnm80.github.io/handbook/c'est-ma-vie.md

         text-shadow: -1px -1px 0 #000, 1px -1px 0 #000, -1px 1px 0 #000, 1px 1px 0 #000;">

         <br><br><br><br><br>
         This can be paradise, this can be hell. <a href="../c'est-la-vie">This is life.</a> But whatever this is, this is my life.
-So what am I going to do with it, who do I choose to be and what do I choose to do <a href="../no-time-for-caution">now</a>?
+So what am I going to do with it, who do I <a href="../newton's-third-law">choose</a> to be and what do I choose to do <a href="../no-time-for-caution">now</a>?
         <br><br><br><br><br>

         <br>